 Participants in all our programmes learn from each other as much as from experts.
 Our Exemplar masterclasses, for example, bring together planning councillors from across the city so they encounter a wide range of experiences and perspectives.
 Open discussion, professionally facilitated, allows the sharing of knowledge and best practice, and the unpacking of differences of opinion about what constitutes good and bad design.
 In the words of one regular participant: “Visiting other places gets you out of your silo, and talking to councillors from outside the borough is very useful.”

-Projects such as Open City Exemplar provide vital support to
+Projects such as Open City Exemplar provide

-giving them experience of developments, and by drawing lessons
+– by giving them experience of developments, and by drawing lessons

 about how good design can be encouraged, assessed and delivered.